curieshicy/JRgui/README.md

 ## Citation:

-If you use this program and like it, please consider citing: <i>Chenyang Shi and Thomas B. Borchardt, "JRgui: A python program of Joback and Reid method", accepted to be published in ACS Omega</i>.
+If you use this program and like it, please consider citing:

+<i>Chenyang Shi and Thomas B. Borchardt, "JRgui: A python program of Joback and Reid method", ACS Omega, <b>2(12)</b>, (2017), 8682–8688.</i>.

 ## Acknowledgement: